calogera/DataHubSystem/_posts/2016-01-30-Administration Guide.markdown

 1.The master DHuS is the only product source, so it shall act as:
    a.FE instance (via OData synchronizers)
    b.ingesting instance
 2.The product deletion and eviction shall be executed on the replicas.
-If such kind of operations is executed on the master, the replicas will take the deleted/evicted products back on the master via the replication mechanism.
-3.User registration shall be executed on a single instance (master is preferable)
+3.User registration shall be executed on a single instance
 4.Start new replicas always after master
-5.Parameters for load
-6.Dauto.reload=false

 •	Not all the DB tables are replicated among master and replicas (e.g. the configuration of a single instance is not shared with the others).
 Please find below the list of tables which are involved in the replication process:
 -USERS